Terms and Conditions

 5.4 Each Lot is sold by its respective Seller to the Buyer.
 Lots are sold to the Buyer on an “as is” basis, with all faults and imperfections.

-5.5 The actual condition of a Lot may not be as good as that appears by its outward appearance.
-In particular, parts may have replaced or renewed and Lots may not be authentic or of satisfactory quality; the inside of a Lot may not be visible and may not be original or may be damaged, as for example where it is covered by upholstery or material.
-Given the age of many Lots they may have been damaged and/or repaired and you should not assume that a Lot is in good condition.
+5.5 The actual condition of a Lot may not be as good as its outward appearance suggests.
+In particular parts may have been replaced or renewed and those parts may not be authentic or of ‘Merchantable Quality’.
+The inside of a lot may not be visible where, for example, it is covered by upholstery or material, and may not be original or may be damaged, have been damaged or poorly repaired.
+Given the age of some Lots, no assumption should be made with regard to any aspect of their condition.

 5.6 Any person who physically interferes with, scratches or damages the Lot in any way (at, before or after the Auction) will be held liable for the loss so caused.